Ventricular tachycardia: Defibrillation

 A person with pulseless VT should be treated following current ACLS guidelines.
 This includes high-energy unsynchronized defibrillation, at either 360J for a monophasic defibrillator or 200J for a biphasic defibrillator.
 Additionally, epinephrine and other antiarrythmatics such as lidocane may be administered to terminate the rhythm.

 The shock may be delivered to the outside of the chest using the two pads of an external defibrillator, or internally to the heart by an implantable cardioverter-defibrillator (ICD) if one has previously been inserted.

 An ICD may also be set to attempt to overdrive pace the ventricle.
 Pacing the ventricle at a rate faster than the underlying tachycardia can sometimes be effective in terminating the rhythm.
 If this fails after a short trial, the ICD will usually stop pacing, charge up and deliver a defibrillation grade shock.

 Medication

 For those who are stable with a monomorphic waveform the medications procainamide or sotalol may be used and are more effective than lidocaine.
 Evidence does not show that amiodarone is better than procainamide.

-Torsades de Pointes (polymorphic VT) can be caused by low magnesium level in the blood.
-Thus, magnesium sulfate can be administered to help terminate the arrhythmia.
+Magnesium sulfate can be administered to help terminate Torsades de Pointes.
+This works irrespective of whether there is an underlying magnesium deficiency causing the arrythmia.

 Long-term anti-arrhythmic therapy may be indicated to prevent recurrence of VT.
 Beta-blockers and a number of class III anti-arrhythmics are commonly used, such as the beta-blockers carvedilol, metoprolol, and bisoprolol, and the Potassium-Channel-Blockers amiodarone, dronedarone, bretylium, sotalol, ibutilide, and dofetilide.
 Angiotensin-converting-enzyme (ACE) inhibitors and aldosterone antagonists are also sometimes used in this setting.